TheoryMine/math-robot/isabelle-code-2015/README.md

   -b HOL-TheoryMine
 ```

+## Run synthesis:

-To run synthesis from the command line:
+From the command line:
  1. Edit the run_synth.thy file.
  2. Run this command:

 ```
 isabelle build \